 Andolini Import Co. is a Florida corporation chartered in 2014 by Gianluigi Borrelli.
-It imports Italian made faucets that it sells over the internet through its proprietary website and on general merchandise venues that host small businesses such as Amazon.
+It imports Italian- and Chinese-made faucets that it sells over the internet through its proprietary website and on general merchandise venues that host small businesses such as Amazon.
 Overstock and Wayfair.

 M&Z designs and manufactures good quality faucets in its modern factory.
 It focuses on functionality and simplicity, an orientation that affects the style of its faucets.
-Although its faucets designs are original to M&Z, they are not particularly interesting, lacking the boldness and elan expected of Italian-designed faucets.
+Although its faucets designs are original, they are not particularly interesting, lacking the boldness and elan expected of Italian-designed faucets.
 Close approximations of many M&Z faucets are produced by other European and Asian manufacturers, many at considerably less cost.

 Andolini's faucets are neither designed expressly for nor unique to Andolini.
-They are out of M&Z's Andolini also imports showers and tub fillers that coordinate with its sink faucets.
+They are out of each supplier's Andolini also imports showers and tub fillers that coordinate with its sink faucets.

 The faucets are brass with the exception of ancillary parts that are typically a zinc alloy.
 Spray heads are plastic (or what Andolini calls it "ABS").
 As the faucets have not been tested or certified, it is not known whether the brass is lead-free to North American standards.

-The company website appears to have been filled in using a template that does not quite fit faucet sales.
-Its navigation is fairly easy, but the information provided about Andolini faucets is woefully inadequate.
+The company website appears to be modeled on the M&Z website.
+Its navigation is fairly easy but the information provided about Andolini faucets is woefully inadequate.
 Descriptions of most faucets are sparse.
 Only a single image showing a 3/4 view is available, making it hard to see exactly what a faucet looks like.
 Price is often not stated.
 There is commonly no information on the finish and the cartridge used in the faucet is never identified.

 We grade the website not better than a "C" for format and "D" for content.
 Navigation gets an "A".